nicktill/tinyobs/README.md

 - [ ] Distributed tracing support (OpenTelemetry)
 - [ ] Service topology visualization

-## Why TinyObs?
+## Why I Built This

-Most observability systems are impossible to learn from:
+I've used Prometheus, Datadog, and New Relic professionally.
+They're great tools, but they're also black boxes.
+When something breaks or behaves weirdly, you're stuck Googling instead of actually understanding what's happening.

+**The learning problem:**
-- **Prometheus** has 300k+ lines of code with complex TSDB internals
+- Prometheus: 300k+ lines of C++ and Go with gnarly TSDB internals
-- **Datadog** is closed source
-- **VictoriaMetrics** is production-focused, not teaching-focused
+- Datadog/New Relic: Closed source, can't even look
+- VictoriaMetrics: Production-focused, optimized to hell, hard to follow

+I wanted something I could actually *understand*.
+So I built TinyObs with three rules:

-TinyObs is different.
-It's ~2,600 lines of readable Go code (excluding tests).
-Every design decision is documented.
-The code comments explain *why*, not just *what*.
-You can read the entire codebase in an afternoon and understand how a real monitoring system works.
+1. **Small enough to read**: ~2,600 lines of Go (excluding tests).
+You can read it all in one sitting.
+2. **Real enough to use**: Not a toy.
+Persistent storage, compression, downsampling, professional UI.
+3. **Honest documentation**: Comments explain *why* decisions were made, not just what the code does.

-If you want to understand how monitoring systems work, read the source.
-If you want to build something for your portfolio that shows real engineering depth, fork it and add features.
+This is what I wish existed when I was learning systems programming.
+If you're trying to understand how observability works, or you want a meaty portfolio project that shows real engineering thinking, this is for you.

 ## Development